-Researchers can look to Extension Health Research to assist in the recruitment of human subjects and participate directly in externally funded research by informing needs assessments, disseminating research or clinical findings, and implementing and evaluating health programs delivered to underserved audiences.
+Researchers can look to MSU Extension professionals to assist in the recruitment of human subjects and participate directly in externally funded research by informing needs assessments, disseminating research or clinical findings, developing interventions, and implementing and evaluating health programs delivered to underserved audiences.

 - Salary savings and research dollars are mutually beneficial through this university partnership.

 - Community-based research efforts enhance scholarship and benefit engaged universities that seek competitive funding.
 Communities can significantly impact research findings, adding to the generalizability of social research studies, especially those needed in understanding the social determinants of health.

 The MSU Model of Health Extension strategies include using an innovative approach to create partnerships and to educate researchers and faculty on Extension’s history, infrastructure, and existing health programs.

 A primary objective of the speed meeting is to expose university researchers to the breadth and depth of Extension health-related programs.
 Speed meetings have taken place on the main university campus, and have included up to eight additional remote locations for community-based public health scientists housed at clinical sites and university community campuses.